chandanhpcic/docs/source/manual/how-tos/cloud_backup.rst

 -------------------

-Because Google officially offers a free storage of 15 GB and nearly unlimited traffic, a remote backup of an OPNsense configuration file is free of charge, the only thing you need is an account at Google (`Google Drive Signup <https://accounts.google.com/signup?hl=en>`__) .
+Because Google officially offers a free storage of 15 GB and nearly unlimited traffic, a remote backup of an Reticen8 configuration file is free of charge, the only thing you need is an account at Google (`Google Drive Signup <https://accounts.google.com/signup?hl=en>`__) .